Header Image

 1.2.
 Isoproterenol / Isoprenaline

-Use as an ADHD drug little known.
+Use as an ADHD medication barely known.

 1.3.
 Gingko extract EGb 761

-Use as a medication for ADHD should not be made prior to further investigation, especially since the study does not appear to have been conducted in a peer-reviewed journal, indicating that a rigorous review process was not conducted as is customary in peer-reviewed journals.
+It should not be used as a medication for ADHD before further investigation, especially since the study was apparently not conducted in a peer-reviewed journal, which indicates that no rigorous review process, as is usual for peer-reviewed journals, was conducted.

 1.4.
-Baikal
+Amphetaminil

 Trade name: AN1